hunter-college-ossd-spr-2020/project-evaluation/blockly_evaluation.md

 ### Activity Level

 1. How many commits have been made in the past week?
+* No commits have been made in the past week to the master branch but 14 commits have been made to all branches.
 <br>

 2. When was the most recent commit?
+* The most recent commit was on Febuary 3.
 <br>

 3. How many issues are currently open?
+* Currently there are 405 issues open.
 <br>

 4. How long do issues stay open?
 Take the five most recently closed issues and look at when each was first reported.
 Compute the number of days that each was open and take the average.
+  1. Opened 8 days ago -- closed 2 days ago -- total of 7 days
+  2. Opened 3 days ago -- closed 2 days ago -- total of 2 days
+  3. Opened 5 days ago -- closed 3 days ago -- total of 3 days
+  4. opened 22 days ago -- closed 3 days ago -- total of 20 days
+  5. Opened 4 days ago -- closed 3 days ago -- total of 2 day
+* (7+2+3+20+2)/5 = 34 days total / 6.8 = **6.8 days open on average**

 <br>

 5. Is there active discussion on the issues?
 Read the conversations from some open and some closed issues.
+* Conversations are fairly scarce in the open issues.
+On the other hand, in the closed issues, if the issue could not be immediately solved, then active discussions would take place to either understand the problem or flesh out what exactly needs to be fixed.
+But the observable majority of conversations have 1 or no comments.
 <br>

 6. Are issues tagged as easy, hard, for beginners, etc.?
+The issues are not tagged as easy, hard, for beginners, or anything of the sort.
 <br>

 7. How many issues were closed in the past six months?
+* 292 issues were closed in the past six months
 <br>

 8. Is there information about how many people are maintaining the project?
+*
 <br>

 9. How many contributors has the project had in the past six months?